-On 22nd of October in «Kyiv” cinema a VR opportunities conference took a place and as a passionate fan of immersive technologies and culture&art at the same time, I simply didn’t have any right to miss it!
+On 22nd of October 2018 in the “Kyiv” cinema, a VR Opportunities Conference took place.
+As a passionate fan of immersive technologies and art at the same time, I simply had no right to miss it!

-Another interesting speaker Alona Stulii, a young Ukranian director that present virtual tour project «Chornobyl 360» exists already about 3 years and gain popularity abroad.
-Unfortunately, it’s still in beta-version due to lack of stable financing.
-But even in beta, it’s educational and entertaining together, that involves interaction with participant.
+Another interesting speaker Alona Stulii, a young Ukrainian director representing the “Chornobyl 360” virtual tour project.
+It exists for already about 3 years and gains popularity abroad.
+Unfortunately, it’s still in beta-version due to a lack of stable financing.
+But even in beta, it’s educational and entertaining together, which involves interaction with the participant.
 You may check the presentation of it below:

 After Alona a word took Alexey Furman with his “Aftermath VR: Euromaidan”, storytelling about the tragic events of the morning February 20, 2014, in a virtual reality format:

-Alexey was a witness of that day events and it impacted on him a lot.
-After studying few years abroad, Alexey is coming back to Kyiv and has a wish to tell and show this memorable story to the rest of the world, «without anguish and excess decorations, just how it was» — he clarifies.
+Alexey was a witness to that day’s events and it impacted him a lot.
+After studying few years abroad, Alexey came back to Kyiv and has a wish to tell and show this memorable story to the rest of the world, «without anguish and excess decorations, just how it was» — he clarifies.

 As we can see the market of creative industries and immersive technologies is developing and growing at a very high speed.
 I just excitedly wonder how many new ones will appear within the next years, what they will tell us, and what they will bring into this world.